-For hygiene reasons, you should wash your bed's washable blankets, such as fleece, acrylic or cotton ones, about four times a year, suggests the American Cleaning Institute; however, a new blanket may require additional washes until it stops shedding.
-Proper washing and drying processes rid loose fibers, but improper laundering can make shedding worse.
+If you have a washable blanket, it may require a couple of washes until it stops shedding.
+Proper washing and drying can rid loose fibers, but improper laundering can make shedding worse.
 Follow the manufacturer's instructions on the laundering or care tag.
-The tag may instruct to wash the blanket separately; use cold or lukewarm water and gentle, chlorine-free detergent; and dry it on a warm or low tumble-dry setting or air dry.
+The tag may instruct to wash the blanket separately; use cold or lukewarm water and gentle, chlorine-free detergent.
+Finally, dry it on a low or no-heat setting or air dry.

 Shake It Out

-Like the animals from which they come, new natural-fiber blankets such as wool or fur shed.
-Many manufacturers of such luxurious products warn against machine washing, which can damage the item or increase shedding.
-Take the blanket outdoors and shake it well to rid loose bits.
-Dry clean a wool or fur blanket annually or as needed.
-Having it dry cleaned right after purchasing it could eliminate the need to shake it out before and after the first several uses.
-Brush lint from wool using a link brush or nylon-bristled clothes brush.
+New natural-fiber blankets such as wool or fur are bound to shed.
+Many manufacturers of these products warn against machine-washing, which can damage the item or increase shedding.
+Take the blanket outdoors and shake it well to rid any loose material.
+Dry-clean a wool or fur blanket annually, or as needed.
+Having it dry cleaned immediately after purchase could eliminate the need to shake it out before and after the first several uses.
+Brush lint from wool using a lint brush or nylon-bristled clothes brush.

 Did you know that a vacuum cleaner comes in handy for removing loose fibers or natural hairs from practically any blanket (except for fragile or vintage textiles in poor condition)?
 Use a clean soft or smooth vacuum attachment — but if your full-size vacuum cleaner has excessive suctioning power, use a lower-powered handheld model instead.

 Remember, lightweight worsted wool and other natural or man-made blanket fabrics with tightly woven fibers are less likely to develop a lint or shedding problem.